dbro/dwm-db/README.md

 * movestack patch allows shuffling windows around, similar to xmonad
 * xft patch supports nicer fonts
 * statuscolors patch enables colors in status bar text
-* TODO: only show tag names (1,2,...9) when they have windows in them, or are visible
+* only show tag names (1,2,...9) when they have windows in them, or are visible
-* TODO: use a different color for the active window title
+* use a different color for the active window title

 statusbar.sh
 ------------